Philippe Rommens: TOP Oss

 Rommens played for PSV for twelve years, including four seasons—mainly as a substitute—for Jong PSV.
 A debut in the first team was, however, not in the cards.
 The club let him leave for TOP Oss on a free transfer in August 2018.
 There, he almost immediately became a starter.
 TOP Oss reunited him with his brother Olivier in January 2019.

 On 31 July, it was announced that Rommens had suffered an injury which required surgery.
 He was subsequently sidelined for three to four months.
 He returned to the pitch on 10 November in a 3–0 loss to Excelsior coming on as a substitute in the 56th minute for Kyvon Leidsman.

 Go Ahead Eagles

 On 22 May 2021, it was announced that Rommens had signed a two-year contract with Go Ahead Eagles, with an option for an additional season.
 This meant, that he would join the recently promoted Eredivisie club for the 2021–22 season.
 He made his debut on 13 August, opening day in the domestic league, in a 1–0 home loss to SC Heerenveen.

 Ferencváros

 On 11 July 2024, Hungarian NB1 club Ferencváros signed Rommens.
 The fee and contract length were undisclosed.
+On 9 May 2026, he won the 2025–26 Magyar Kupa season with Ferencváros by beating Zalaegerszegi TE 1–0 in the 2026 Magyar Kupa final at Puskás Aréna.